DeChambeau flattered by role in golf’s rule-change proposals

 Bryson DeChambeau has been pushing the limits of golf with his quest for increased distance off the tee.

-”I think I might be pushing them a little bit,” a smiling DeChambeau said Wednesday. ”I don’t know if anybody’s pushed them like (that).
+“I think I might be pushing them a little bit,” a smiling DeChambeau said Wednesday.
+“I don’t know if anybody’s pushed them like — and I’m not really trying to push. … I think that I’m willing to try things that people are not OK with trying.

 “When you go to the fringe limits of the rules,” he added, “there will be conversations about it, for sure.”

-The USGA and the R&A on Tuesday released their ”Distance Insights Project,” which revealed a steady increase in distance for more than 100 years – with average gains of about 30 yards by PGA Tour players in the last 25 years – and golf courses that keep expanding.
+The USGA and the R&A on Tuesday announced three proposals and six areas of interest involving the modern game.
+This comes one year after their “Distance Insights Project” revealed a steady increase in distance for more than 100 years — with average gains of about 30 yards by PGA Tour players in the last 25 years — and golf courses that keep expanding.

+Rory McIlroy, speaking from the Phoenix Open, said the governing bodies were looking at the game through a “tiny lens.”

+“What they’re trying to do is change something that pertains to 0.1% of the golfing community; 99.9% of the people play this game play for enjoyment, for entertainment.
+They don’t need to be told what ball or clubs to use,” McIlroy said.
+“We have to make the game as easy and approachable as possible for the majority of golfers.”

 Intent on not targeting player-related factors such as improved athleticism, the governing bodies are instead looking closer at golf equipment as they seek solutions to limiting distances.